 \section{Hazeltine's equations for magnetized plasma}

-In this section, we consider another important example of a Lie--Poisson system on the dual of a semidirect product Lie algebra, which is Hazeltine's equations, describing 2D turbulence in magnetized plasma \cite{Holm,Haz,ShukYuRah,HazHolm,HazMeiss}.
-This system is a generalization of MHD equations \eqref{MHDvort} considered previously:
+In this section, we consider another important example of a Lie--Poisson system on the dual of a semi-direct product Lie algebra, which is Hazeltine's equations, describing 2D turbulence in magnetized plasma \cite{Holm,Haz,ShukYuRah,HazHolm,HazMeiss}.
+This system is a generalization of the MHD equations \eqref{MHDvort} considered previously, namely

-where $\omega$ and $\theta$ have the same meaning as before, $\chi$ is the normalized deviation of particle density from a constant equilibrium value, $\alpha$ is a constant parameter.
-If $\alpha=0$, system \eqref{Alfven} decouples into the dynamics of the two fields $\omega$ and $\theta$ that constitutes the MHD dynamics, and the dynamics of the $\chi$ field.
+where $\omega$ and $\theta$ have the same meaning as before, $\chi$ is the normalized deviation of the particle density from a constant equilibrium value, and $\alpha$ is a constant parameter.
+If $\alpha=0$, the system \eqref{Alfven} decouples into the dynamics of the two fields $\omega$ and $\theta$ that constitutes the MHD dynamics, and the dynamics of the $\chi$ field.